-They have agreed to act as a "go-to" person for the student(s) when the student(s) may need advice or assistance and the clinical preceptor is not on site.
+These individuals are working staff technologists that do not need to be recognized by the JRCERT.
+They have agreed to act as a "go-to" person for the student(s) when the student(s) may need advice or assistance and the clinical instructor is not on site.